 Once the bank has been notified of the death, the account will be frozen.
 After this you will need to release the funds.
 The way in which you do this will depend upon how much money is being held.

-Is Grant of Probate Needed?
+Is a Grant of Representation Needed?

 With our Probate Complete Service we take full responsibility for obtaining Grant of Probate and dealing with the Legal, Tax (excl VAT), Property and Estate Administration affairs.